 Recommended Read: How to Indexing in Magento using

 But, what happens when your products are upgraded?
 What happens when you suddenly find newer products on your website?
 How will you begin indexing them?
-Before you perform the task of re-indexing you will need to identify a few this and begin understanding how the process works.
+Before you perform the task of re-indexing, you will need to identify a few this and start understanding how the process works.
 You will also need to understand how the command line is used for the process too.

 Status of Indexes

 Before you begin reindexing of your products, you need to consider the exact condition of your indexes.
 When you check the status, you will find that the output you receive as a result of this would be something like below: